Last Updated on February 3, 2023 by Pinpoint 250

 Many people also think that devices like the V60 and the Chemex have to be poured slowly and carefully because the V60 and the Chemex don’t do much to control how fast the coffee flows.

 This pouring is nearly impossible without a gooseneck kettle, and it takes some practice to master.

 The kettle should be about three-quarters full for best results (the flow rate out of the spout changes more dramatically as the water level decreases, which can be tricky for beginners), and it should feel heavy at first.

 People supposedly get a “barista muscle” over time, making it easier to hold and control a whole kettle with one hand while pouring.

 (To this day, I am still a weakling.)
 Practicing pouring into your device with a filter but no grounds is also a good idea.

 Experiment with continuous pouring with a familiar amount of water, such as 250 to 400 g.
 Suppose you break your stream; time yourself again.
 Determine how slowly you can go.
-You can do anything if you pour 250 continuous grams of water for three minutes or longer.
+If you pour 250 continuous grams of water for three minutes or longer, you can do anything.